During PhD Phase

 Select the Right Journal

-Lorem ipsum dolor sit amet.
-Match your topic to the journal's scope.
-Check impact factor, quartile ranking, and submission guidelines before writing.
+Match your topic and methodology to the journal's scope and readership.
+Check the impact factor, quartile ranking (Q1–Q4), and author guidelines before you begin formatting your manuscript.

 Format to Guidelines